smartemission/smartemission/docs/platform/installation.rst

 cAdvisor
 ~~~~~~~~

 Used for getting metrics in Prometheus from Docker components.
-See https://github.com/google/cadvisor.
+See https://github.com/google/cadvisor :

-    cAdvisor (Container Advisor) provides container users an understanding of the resource usage and performance characteristics
+    "cAdvisor (Container Advisor) provides container users an understanding of the resource usage and performance characteristics
     of their running containers.
 It is a running daemon that collects, aggregates, processes, and exports information
     about running containers.
 Specifically, for each container it keeps resource isolation parameters, historical resource usage,
     histograms of complete historical resource usage and network statistics.
-This data is exported by container and machine-wide.
+This data is exported by container and machine-wide."

 NB for now cAdvisor needs to be built because of `this bug <https://github.com/google/cadvisor/issues/1802>`_.
 Once that is resolved we can use official Docker Image.
 The Dockerfile :